A lead radiographer is one of a growing number of health and medical professionals who have died after being infected with Covid-19.

 “Simon had a fantastic sense of humour.
 His work ethic and personality were like sunshine and light even in the darkest of times.”

-Lead radiographer and colleague, Rose Byron, said, “Outside of work, Simon was a devoted husband to Nicky.
+Lead radiographer and colleague for the Furness General Hospital Rose Byron said: “Outside of work, Simon was a devoted husband to Nicky.
 Simon was a modest man and would be stunned by the outpouring of grief, and love being shown for him.

 "The radiology department would like to thank everyone for all the love and support they are receiving from so many wonderful people.
 It was an honour and a privilege to have worked with him."